Zytronium/stellicast/content/privacy-policy.md

 - **Emai:** stellicast@zytronium.dev

-This is a temporary email address and will stopped being monitored in January, 2026, being replaced with a new, permanent email address.
+This is a temporary email address and will stop being monitored in January, 2026, being replaced with a new, permanent email address.

 Stellicast is a team of one unpaid developer at the time of writing this document.
 Please be patient and do not expect a quick response.